mikrono/tModLoaderWiki_kr_ko/ModGore.md

 This class allows you to customize the behavior of a custom gore.
 Create a new instance of this and pass it as a parameter to Mod.AddGore to customize the gore you are adding.
 If you are autoloading gore, then give it the same name as the gore texture.

+## Fields

+### public int updateType

+Allows you to copy the Update behavior of a different type of gore.
+This defaults to 0, which means no behavior is copied.

 ## Methods

 ### public static int GetGoreSlot(string texture)